wcgw

 - ⚡ Create, Execute, Iterate: Ask claude to keep running compiler checks till all errors are fixed, or ask it to keep checking for the status of a long running command till it's done.

 - ⚡ Large file edit: Supports large file incremental edits to avoid token limit issues.
-Faster than full file write.
+Smartly selects when to do small edits or large rewrite based on % of change needed.

 - ⚡ Syntax checking on edits: Reports feedback to the LLM if its edits have any syntax errors, so that it can redo it.